ru-rocker/mock-rest-api/README.md

 # Usage
 For starter, all you need to do only update the `config/mock.yaml` files.
 This is a default mode.

-Whenver you need more dynamic configuration files, set `MOCK_CONFIG_FILE` environment variable.
+Whenver you need more dynamic configuration, set `MOCK_CONFIG_FILE` environment variable.
+The variable can retrieve a file path or an URL from the configuration file.
-The application will look at the environment variable for loading configuration.
+The application will look at the environment variable then loading configuration.
+If the variable does not exist in, then it will load the default one.

-For config file references, please visit `config/mock.yaml`.
+For configuratioin file references, please visit `config/mock.yaml`.

 # Run